India-Abhishek/DSA_Java/oops/opps/readme.md

 >>5 Inherintance
     The class that inherits properties from another class is called inherentance
-    >>To inherent a a class in any other class we use "extend" keyword
+    >>To inherent a a class in any other class we use "extend" keyword while creating a new class.